ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Send(messageData, messageContext)
 ~~~

-The simpler form of `Send`, which does not take any messageContext, is equivalent to passing a default MessageContext without adding any Message Properties.
+The simpler form of `Send`, which does not take any MessageContext, is equivalent to passing a default MessageContext without adding any Message Properties.

 If an application wants to override Message Properties for a specific Message,
 it can acquire an empty MessageContext object and add all desired Message
 Properties to that object.
-It can then reuse the same messageContext object
+It can then reuse the same MessageContext object
 for sending multiple Messages with the same properties.

 Properties can be added to a MessageContext object only before the context is used